fx-giant/chatbot-demo-kit/ReadMe.md

 - ConnectionString *any valid connection string based on the configured source provider type**
 - SourceProviderType *default: Postgres* & MySql
 - EventBus*
-- EventBusQueuename *default: Logging*, ensure that changes to this queue is logged
+- EventBusQueuename *default: Logging*, ensure that changes to this queue is the same as all configurations

 4. **Genesys Proxy** *.net core*
 - ConnectionString redis url [see more on security for redis](https://redis.io/topics/security)
 - EventBus*
-- EventBusQueuename *default: Logging*, ensure that changes to this queue is logged
+- EventBusQueuename *default: Logging*, ensure that changes to this queue is the same as all configurations

 5. **Facebook Session** *.net core*
 - FacebookApiUrl *default: https://graph.facebook.com/v2.6/me/*
 - ConnectionString redis url [see more on security for redis](https://redis.io/topics/security)
 - EventBus*
-- EventBusQueuename *default: Logging*, ensure that changes to this queue is logged
+- EventBusQueuename *default: Logging*, ensure that changes to this queue is the same as all configurations

 ### MISC Configuration Properties
 1. EventBus*: RabbitMQ configuration